tivonahaug/pana-backend-challenge/README.md

 ### Core Requirements

-- Implement a method to store custom data related to an employee.
+- Design a schema to store custom data related to an employee.
   - Each business may have an arbitrary number of custom fields.
   - Each business needs to be able to assign a custom name to each of their fields.
   - Custom fields should have values that are either: (a) plain text or (b) single-select multiple choice.